 From an undergraduate’s point of view, one of the most striking aspects of the Yale experience is that it is a residential college, modeled on the Oxford and Cambridge systems.
 Incoming students are assigned to one of fourteen residential colleges, each of which houses about 450 students along with several faculty members and their families, as well as the dean of the college.
 Each college is housed in its own building, which contains dining and sports and recreation facilities as well as residential quarters and meeting rooms.

 The Colleges are staffed by deans, masters, associated faculty, and fellows, and offer a rich variety of seminars, lectures, and social events.
-This makes for an atmosphere in which students with widely varying interests and backgrounds are constantly crossing paths, and gives all students an exceptional opportunity to expand their educational and social horizons during their time at Yale University.
+This makes for an atmosphere in which students with widely varying interests and backgrounds are constantly crossing paths and gives all students an exceptional opportunity to expand their educational and social horizons during their time at Yale University.

 Single Choice Early Action application deadline: November 1.

-Applicants are notified by December 15.
+Applicants are notified in mid-December.

-Regular decision deadline: December 31.
+Regular decision deadline: January 2.

 Applicants are notified by April 1.